XccelerateOrg/FTWD_May_2021_example/conflict.md

-Hello World
+Hello World a change
-Day 04 Bootstrap II
+Day 04 Bootstrap II additonal changes

+This line here will not be conflicted.